thomergil/MultiPressButton/README.md

 - Arduino framework supporting C++11 or later

 ## Contributing
 Pull requests welcome!
-Please follow the existing code style and add unit tests for any new features.
+Please follow the existing code style.

 ## See also